anhquangsjsu/team3_cs131/my-project/docs/index.md

     requirements of the project
     run.py                  # to run the app
-    myflashcards.pdf        # the output file after user convert their flashcards to PDF myapp/                  # my app
+    myflashcards.pdf        # the output file after user convert their flashcards to PDF gantt.xlsx              # excel file containing the gantt chart of the team myapp/                  # my app
         __init.py__         # initialization code.
         app.db              # database for the app